Flight-Free-UK/flight_free_uk_website/source/posts/pandemics-and-climate.html.markdown

 category: climate
 date: 2021-08-10T08:00:23.068Z
 cover_image: /images/uploads/08aug_episode_thumbnail.jpg
-summary: >
-  What can the global coronavirus health crisis teach us about the climate crisis?
-We speak to Dr Sweta Chakrabraborty about how the pandemic and climate change are connected.
+summary: What can the global coronavirus health crisis teach us about the climate crisis?
+We speak to Dr Sweta Chakraborty about how the pandemic and climate change are connected.
 author: FlightFree UK
 read_time_minute: 7
 ---